Red-Beard08/study-planner/README.md

 # Study Planner

-Study Planner is a Markdown-first Obsidian plugin for running a men's Bible study across multiple seasons.
+Study Planner is a Markdown-first Obsidian plugin for running a Bible study across multiple seasons.
 It plans recurring and one-off lessons, assigns teachers, tracks season goals, manages members, and records attendance without Dataview or an external service.

 Version `1.0.0` is the first public beta.
 Test with sample data before adopting it for an established study.